-Memory Seat Feature (if equipped)
+Memory seats/power mirrors/adjustable pedals (if equipped)

-The Integrated Keyhead Transmitter allows you to recall the memory seat/mirror feature.
+The Integrated Keyhead Transmitter allows you to recall the memory seat/power mirrors/adjustable pedals feature.

-Press to automatically move the seat/mirrors to the desired memory position.
+Press to automatically move the seat, mirrors and adjustable pedals (if equipped) to the desired memory position.
 Note: The seat will not travel to its final position if the key is not in the ignition and the easy entry feature is enabled.